Power to the Powerless through Education

 We believe in:

-• Education as a human right
+- Education as a human right

-• Response to what marginalised people, women in particular, say they need
+- Responding to what marginalised people, women in particular, say they need

-• Respect for people of different religious and ethnic backgrounds
+- Respect for people of different religious and ethnic backgrounds

-• Promotion of volunteerism
+- Promotion of volunteerism

 Target Groups

-• Marginalised, displaced and illiterate Sudanese and South Sudanese women
+- Marginalised, displaced and illiterate Sudanese and South Sudanese women

-• Children from destitute or displaced families
+- Children from displaced families